Butch Johnson: After the Olympics

-Today, Butch Johnson has maintained himself as one of the best recurve shooters in the country, has ranked in the top five in the United States and placed sixth in the 2012 U.S. Olympic Team Trials.
+Johnson maintained himself as one of the best recurve shooters in the country, having ranked in the top five in the United States and placed sixth in the 2012 U.S. Olympic Team Trials.
 Amid speculation that he would retire following the Trials, Johnson came back to finish second in the 2012 National Target Championships and won a silver medal in the 2012 Hoyt World Open, second only to number one world ranked archer Brady Ellison.

+Personal life

+Johnson was married to Teresa and had one child.
+He died in Woodstock, Connecticut on 27 May 2024, at the age of 68, after several years of living with chronic lymphocytic leukemia.